OfficeDev/office-js-docs-pr.fr-fr/docs/quickstarts/sso-quickstart-customize.md

     </p>
     ```

-6. Dans **./src/taskpane/taskpane.html**, recherchez et remplacez la `Your user profile information will be displayed in the document.` chaîne par la chaîne `The names of the top 10 files and folders in your OneDrive for Business will be displayed in the document or message.`.
+1. Dans **./src/taskpane/taskpane.html**, recherchez la chaîne `Your user profile information will be displayed in the document.` et remplacez-la `The names of the top 10 files and folders in your OneDrive for Business will be displayed in the document or message.`par .

     ```html
     <li class="ms-ListItem">